 Moshi moshi is the expression you say when answering the phone in Japan.
 It is used both for personal and business calls.
-You would also use this phrase when calling someone, as a way of saying “hello, is anyone there?”.
+You would also use this phrase when calling someone to say, “Hello, is anyone there?”.

-If you are not sure how to answer the phone in Japanese, just say “moshi moshi”.
-The person on the other end will usually reply with their name and then you can proceed with the conversation.
+If you are unsure how to answer the phone in Japanese, just say “moshi moshi.”
+The person on the other end will usually reply with their name, and then you can proceed with the conversation.

 Gomen kudasai: Hello, anybody home? (ごめんください)

-Gomen kudasai is a phrase that you will use when you want to enter a place to talk to someone but you are not sure if anyone is home.
-It’s a bit as if you were saying “hello, sorry for intruding, is anyone here?”.
+Gomen kudasai is a phrase that you will use when you want to enter a place to talk to someone, but you are not sure if anyone is home.
+It’s as if you were saying, “hello, sorry for intruding, is anyone here?”.

-For example, if you want to enter a store but the door is closed and you are not sure if anyone is there, you would say “gomen kudasai” before entering.
-If someone is indeed there, they will usually reply with “hai, dôzo” or “irasshaimase”, meaning “yes, come in”.
+For example, if you want to enter a store but the door is closed and are unsure if anyone is there, you would say “gomen kudasai” before entering.
+If someone is indeed there, they will usually reply with “hai, dôzo” or “irasshaimase,” meaning “yes, come in.”

 To Sum Up About Japanese Greetings

-If you are learning Japanese language it’s very important to master greetings as well as Japanese honorifics in order to communicate in a formal situation.
+If you are learning the Japanese language, it’s vital to master greetings as well as Japanese honorifics to communicate in a formal situation.